MehrabRahman/rev-dev-env/README.md

     >choco install git
 4) To install [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html):
     >choco install jdk8

+    4a) Alternatively, use `choco install` and an OpenJDK distribution of your choosing:
+    ```bash
+    choco install adoptopenjdk8
+    choco install zulu8
+    choco install corretto8jdk
+    ```
 5) To install [Apache Maven](https://maven.apache.org/):
     >choco install maven

+    5a) If using an OpenJDK distribution of Java, you should install Maven with the following command to avoid accidentally installing OracleJDK:
+    >choco install maven --ignore-dependencies
 6) To install [Spring Tool Suite](https://spring.io/tools3/sts/all):
     >choco install springtoolsuite